-This year, flu season has a distinct new tone.
+This year, the flu season has a distinct new tone.
 Not only are we concerned about flu season itself, but most of us are bracing for a potential second wave of the novel coronavirus that causes COVID-19.
-In fact, in many places, cases are still rising so we need to be specifically concerned about coinfections.
+In fact, in many places, cases are still rising, so we need to be specifically concerned about coinfections.
 So how do you prepare your healthcare team for flu season in 2020?

 Encourage Flu Vaccines

 While no one is quite sure about the rate of coinfections, the chance is still there.
 So getting the flu vaccine as early as possible will be critical.
 Not only are coinfections a concern, but fewer flu cases will allow hospitals to concentrate on COVID-19 cases and prevent people from exposing themselves when they think they have COVID-19 and seek medical treatment.

 Be Aware of The Signs of The Flu